muarshad01/Docker_and_Kubernetes/05_Docker_Compose_with_Multiple_Local_Containers.md

 ## 56: Automatic Container Restarts

 * Four types of Restart Policies:
-  - (a) "no"           -- Never attempt to restart this container if it stops or crashes
+  - "no"           -- Never attempt to restart this container if it stops or crashes
-  - (b) always         -- If this container stops 'for any reason' always attempt to restart it
+  - always         -- If this container stops 'for any reason' always attempt to restart it
-  - (c) on-failure     -- Only restart if the container stops with an error code
+  - on-failure     -- Only restart if the container stops with an error code
-  - (d) unless-stopped -- Always restart unless we (the developers) forcibly stop it
+  - unless-stopped -- Always restart unless we (the developers) forcibly stop it

 ***